Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Introduction

+In principle, results of FRG are equivalent to the Gell-Mann-Low RG with some scheme of regularizaton (the role of scheme is played by the way how electron propagator is modified).
+However, at the given level of truncation the renormalization flow is not exactly the same: it contains additional terms as compared to Gell-Mann-Low.
+Strictly speaking, additional terms excess the accuracy and are not valid.
+Still they believed to give the useful interpolation to the complete RG flow.
+The back side of FRG method is complexity of equation.
+Even for the simplest truncation (which corresponds to 1-loop approximation) the complete flow can be found only numerically.

+Luttinger liquid with impurity in terms of electrons was considered from this point of view in \cite{fRG}.
+With the approximation based on the simplest truncation some useful interpolation formula was obtained.
+Also Authors formulated a hypothesis about behavior of the conductance in the region of very small transition coefficient (for electron attraction).
+According to this hypothesis the new type of frequency dependence $\omega^{2({\tt K} - 1)/{\tt K}}$.
+Below (section III) we will obtain analytically conductance in this region and confirm suggestion of \cite{fRG}.

-Only one coupling constant is involved in renormalization in the leading approximation and the effective reflection (transition) coefficient $\Ro$ is proportional to this coupling constant.
-Requirements of the ``poor man'' approach are satisfied in this approximation, and our approach gives results coinciding with \cite{M}.
-However, already in the next-to-leading order (contributions of the type $\nu^{(n+1)}\log^n M/\omega$ are collected) more coupling constants enter the Gell-Mann-Low equation.
-In fact, in 2- and 3-loop approximations it is still possible to introduce new charges (functions of the previous ones) and diagonalize the Gell-Mann-Low equation.
-But the ``poor man'' approach does not work any more, since the effective reflection coefficient in these approximations does not coincide with the renormalized charge.
-For this reason, while the 2-loop and 3-loop Gell-Mann-Low equation below is the same as in \cite{aristov} our results for $\Ro$ and conductance are completely different.
-Starting with the 4 loops the ``poor man'' scaling fails completely.
-We will derive the correct expression for $\Ro$ below.
+In the paper we calculate all diagrams for the conductance up to the fourth loop, collect infrared logarithms by means of the fourth order Gell-Mann-Low equation, and compare the results with the ``poor man's''\ RG approach.
+In the leading order approximation the effective reflection (transition) coefficient $\Ro$ is proportional to only one coupling constant and renormalization of this constant does not depend on other coupling constants.
+The requirements of the ``poor man's'' method are satisfied in this approximation, and our approach gives the same results as in \cite{M} which appears to be valid in the "leading-log" approximation.
+In the next-to-leading (two-loop) approximation we collect the logarithmic contributions of order $\nu^{n+1}\log^n M/\omega$, and as a result more coupling constants enter the Gell-Mann-Low equations.
+In this and in the three-loop approximation we can diagonalize the system of Gell-Mann-Low equations for the coupling constants by introducing new coupling constants which are functions of the original ones.
+However, the ``poor man's'' approach does not work already starting from two-loop approximation, since the effective reflection coefficient does not coincide with the renormalized charge any more.
+Therefore, while the two- and three-loop Gell-Mann-Low equations below are the same as in \cite{aristov}, the respective results for $\Ro$ and conductance are completely different.
+Starting with the four loops the ``poor man's'' scaling fails completely.

-Our findings are necessary for comparison of the perturbative results with the exact solution known at some specific values of $\nu$ \cite{findley}.
-An explicit example of breakdown of the ''poor man'' scaling seems to be even more important since this approach is used without derivation in many areas of condensed matter physics.